kotoMJ/kotox-android/build-logic/README-POEDITOR.md

 Mobile platform specific keys (`_android`,`_ios`) are removed by the plugin during import so they are not part of the final Android key in resources.

-## Import string resources

-Import of string resrouces is implemented via custom gradle plugin.

-Import is exectuted via gradle command: `./gradlew importPoEditorStrings`

-## Connect project module to use shared resources
+## How to connect project module to use shared resources

 In order to add module as a recipient of shared string resources do following steps: